Have a new design project coming up? Need to request services from a graphic designer?

 So below are some tips on better business email etiquette.
 It can be especially important if you are communicating with someone for the first time!
 On the personal front, much of this can apply too.

-Are you a vendor or artist who is busy preparing for the craft, fair and market season?
-If so, make sure you’re putting your best foot forward with these helpful tips.
+Are you a vendor or artist who participates in Art Shows, Craft Fairs or Holiday Markets?
+If so, be sure you’re putting your best foot forward with these helpful tips.

-Implementing some of these tactics could assist in generating more sales before, during and after the season ends.
+Implementing these could benefit you and your customers.
+And assist in generating more sales before and after your show or event ends.